ArashPartow/exprtk/readme.txt

 for a given epsilon, using  a variant of Newton's difference  quotient method.
 The second_derivative function  has  two overloads, where  the variable of differentiation can either be passed as a reference or  as a name in string form.
-Example usage of the function is as follows:
+Example usage of the second_derivative function is as follows:

    typedef exprtk::parser<T>             parser_t;
    typedef exprtk::expression<T>     expression_t;